Skip to content

 Dim regex As Regex = Nothing

-' Ask the user for the patterns and instances to compare against it
+' the user is asked for models and samples to compare with this one

 Else